-It is a central interest of Marclay to explore the sound dimension of objects as well as all visual elements.
-This links him to Marcel Duchamp’s idea of sound art and expands on it.
+One of Marclay’s central interests is the exploration of the sound dimension of objects as well as all their visual elements.
+This links to and expands on Marcel Duchamp’s idea of sound art.
 Marclay’s sound installations and sound objects are never completely detached from the artistic and provoke a game of imagining things unseen or unheard.

 Using a variety of methods, Marclay shows how residual sounds (remaining resonances) are inherent in the material world.
 This means a psychoacoustic phenomenon in which even a static object can suggest a sound.

 His work The Beatles (1989) is a pillow with a pillow case crocheted from magnetic tapes.
-Taking the storage media of audio cassettes as material in connection with the title brings forth associations of the sound of the Beatles from music memory.
-In addition, the reference to this analog technology for recording evokes the crinkling sound of these audio tapes, which meanwhile has become a historical phenomenon.
+Taking as a material the storage media of audio cassettes and connecting this with the particular title brings forth associations of the sound of the Beatles from our musical memory.
+In addition, the reference to this analogue recording technology evokes the crinkling sound of these audio tapes, which has now become a historical phenomenon.
 In other works where Marclay uses the same material, sound is actually created by the thinly coated tapes themselves.

-While recording materials like vinyl records and audio tapes inherently have residues of what has been heard or is audible—at least in our imaginations—in recent years, Marclay has been increasingly evoking sound in purely visual ways.
+While recording materials like vinyl records and audiotapes contain, by their very nature, residues of what has been heard or is audible—at least in our imaginations—in recent years, Marclay has been increasingly evoking sound in purely visual ways.
 His video work Surround Sounds (2014–2015) shows a collage of four silent projections of onomatopoeic cartoon lettering that triggers the experience of sounds.

-Marclay also used the principle of collage in purely cinematic works.
-His 24-hour opus, The Clock (2010) is a series of film fragments in which for every minute of a day a scene can be viewed, which shows the respective time on a clock.
+Marclay has also used the principle of collage in purely cinematic works.
+His 24-hour opus The Clock (2010) is a series of film fragments in which a scene can be viewed for every minute of a day, showing that particular time on a clock.